opensafely-core/backend-server/emis-backend/README.md

 # EMIS Backend

 EMIS is an ubuntu VM on AWS, and we have root access.
 So is simpler in many ways to TPP.
-But we need to add a basic level 4 redaction process:

- - Give level 4 users local accounts with passwords.
- - allow RDP login to those accounts.
+However, we currently have no access to a package archive, so we cannot install anything.
+We can ask them to install packages on our behalf.